 I eventually got better but over the next 10-15 years, I had two or three more serious bouts that had me on anti-depressants for a long period of time, as well as many, many, more episodes without conventional medication.

-I haven’t taken antidepressants for about 15 years now, although I have taken St Johns Wort on occasions, and am now taking HRT which does go a small way towards alleviating the hormonal imbalance that can contribute towards anxiety and depression in later life.
+I am also taking HRT which does go a small way towards alleviating the hormonal imbalance that can contribute towards anxiety and depression in later life.

 I have been at the point that I probably should have taken medication more often, but I have worked out my own form of self help to keep mental illness at bay.
 Well, to a lesser extent anyway.
 I sometimes feel that getting to a point where you admit you’re ill enough to take medication, can help kickstart your recovery.